serlo/serlo.org-legal/en/privacy/current.md

 You can preview Klarna’s privacy statement [here](https://www.klarna.com/sofort/privacy-policy/).

-#### Stripe inc.
+#### Stripe Inc.

 This website uses services provided by Stripe Inc (‘Stripe’), 510 Townsend Street, San Francisco, CA 94103 to process credit card payments.
 The data entered in the donation process, namely the amount and rhythm of your donation as well as your contact and credit card details will be transmitted to Stripe and stored on their US servers.
 Stripe uses this data to effect the transaction and to carry out measures to avoid fraud.

-The transmission of your data to Klarna GmbH is based on the provisions of Art.
+The transmission of your data to Stripe Inc. is based on the provisions of Art.
 6 Abs.
 1 lit. a GDPR (consent) und Art.
 6 Abs.
 1 lit. b GDPR (processing for fulfillment of contractual obligation).
 You can retract your consent at any time.
 The legitimacy and lawfulness of the processing of your data up to the point of retraction of consent will not be affected by this in any way.
+Stripe is certified under the Data Privacy Framework, which ensures an adequate level of data protection in accordance with GDPR requirements.

 You can preview Stripe’s privacy statement [here](https://stripe.com/en-de/privacy).